Connect with others who understand.

 “I put a pillow between my knees in bed — it stops me from rolling onto my stomach, which obviously isn’t good for back pain and eases the pain at the lower end of my back,” wrote a MySpondylitisTeam member.

-Other hacks for sleeping with spondylitis include the following:
+Other hacks for sleeping with spondylitis include:

 • Try different types of pillows like tri-core or wedge pillows to support the neck and spine.